MarkNijhof/marknijhof.github.com/_posts/ 2009-11-20-cqrs-domain-events.markdown

 In a next post I’ll dig deeper into the event store but for now lets just assume you have a very nice way of storing these domain events and have the ability to retrieve them again.

-As the IEventProvider interface nicely dictates there is a LoadFromHistory method that takes an IEnumerable<IDomainEvent> below here is the implementation of this method.
+As the IEventProvider interface nicely dictates there is a LoadFromHistory method that takes an IEnumerable&gt;IDomainEvent&lt; below here is the implementation of this method.

 <script src="http://gist.github.com/503764.js?file=11.cs"></script>

-When you take a look in the for each loop you will notice that here we are calling apply again, please note that this is the private variant which is responsible for updating the internal state of the aggregate root and that these events are not added to the _appliedEvents collection, nor is the Id or Version updated.
+When you take a look in the for each loop you will notice that here we are calling apply again, please note that this is the private variant which is responsible for updating the internal state of the aggregate root and that these events are not added to the &#95;appliedEvents collection, nor is the Id or Version updated.
 We don’t want to save these events again.
 After applying all the historical domain events we update the aggregate root version to the version of the last event.

 ##The base class##